Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 I love this image!
 It's especially appropriate at the start of the choral section, where the BTA incepts have this 3-note octave interval figure in 1/8 notes, rather than the 1/4 notes at the start of the ritornello.
 (Unfortunately, this choral figure appears to be very difficult to hear on recordings; but I suppose audiences at live performances will be aware of it).

-Beginning with this 3-note figure in 1/4 notes, the unison upper strings (without woodwinds) have a long line which soon introduces a dactyl-rhythm figure; then the flute and oboe, in canon-like counterpoint, take up both these figures (ie, the octave figure and the dactyl figure), whereupon the flute soon launches into a florid line of continuous 1/16th notes, consisting of repetitions of a charming 12 note figure that lowers itself a step at a time.
-Arrangements of this material suffice for mof the writing in the subsequent ritornellos, except that toward the end, where the text speaks of the devil's cunning that tempts many pious people, a new figure is introduced in the strings - called the "tumult' figure (by Dürr, I think) - a figure that will remind keyboard players of the animated treble-clef figure at the start of the WTK Book 2, G major prelude.
+Beginning with this 3-note figure in 1/4 notes, the unison upper strings (without woodwinds) have a long line which soon introduces a dactyl-rhythm figure; then the flute and oboe, in canon-like counterpoint, take up both these figures (ie, the octave figure and the dactyl figure), whereupon the flute soon launches into a florid line of continuous 1/16th notes, consisting of repetitionsof a charming 12 note figure that lowers itself a step at a time.
+Arrangements of this material suffice for most of the writing in the subsequent ritornellos, except that toward the end, where the text speaks of the devil's cunning that tempts many pious people, a new figure is introduced in the strings - called the "tumult' figure (by Dürr, I think) - a figure that will remind keyboard players of the animated treble-clef figure at the start of the WTK Book 2, G major prelude.
 This figure occurs in the flute toward the end of the ritornello that closes the movement.
 (Period ensemble conductors, especially, need to ensure their wooden flutes are heard in recordings of this passage).

 In the alto aria, the rich orchestration, with throbbing repeated notes in the continuo, is wonderfully captured in the symphonic sweep of Richter's recording [1], accompanied by glorious singing from alto Schmidt.
 The syncopation on repetitions of "Wie?" is noteworthy for its effect.